rails/tailwindcss-rails/README.md

 Tailwind CSS for Rails works with both the asset pipeline and Webpacker.

-When use with the asset pipeline, production-mode purging of unused css class names is provided by a Sprockets compressor built into this gem.
-This compressor ensures that only the css classes used by files in `app/views` and `app/helpers` are included.
+When used with the asset pipeline, production-mode purging of unused CSS class names is provided by a Sprockets compressor built into this gem.
+This compressor ensures that only the CSS classes used by files in `app/views` and `app/helpers` are included.
 In development mode, the full 3mb+ Tailwind stylesheet is loaded.
 In both cases, Tailwind CSS is configured for dark mode, forms, aspect-ratio, typography, and the Inter font.
 If you need more configuration than that, you'll need to use it with Webpacker.

 When used with Webpacker, Tailwind CSS is installed as a postCSS processor.
 Refer to the [TailwindCSS documentation](https://tailwindcss.com/docs/installation#customizing-your-configuration) to customize your tailwind.config.js file.